-It is essential that local authority councillors take responsibility for ensuring the adequacy of reserves and provisions when they set the budget.
+It is essential that the Authority takes responsibility for ensuring the adequacy of reserves and provisions when they set the budget.
 This will be subject to the advice of the Chief Finance Officer and the arrangements for reviewing and reporting on the level of reserves and balances as set out above.